MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 We recommend to [use the **Uninstall** option Power Platform admin center](../journeys/setup.md) to decommission a Customer Insights - Data environment.

-> [!IMPORTANT]
-> Deleting a Customer Insights - Data environment does not remove the Customer Insights dependencies from the Dataverse environment.
-If you plan to use same Dataverse environment to install Customer Insights - Data in the future, you must [remove all dependencies to the Dataverse environment](#remove-customer-insights---data-dependencies-from-a-dataverse-environment).

 1. Select the **Environment** picker in the header of the app.

 1. Select the environment you want to delete and select the vertical ellipsis (&vellip;).